 About Me

-I am a third year PhD student in the University of Manchester’s category theory group studying category theory and its relation to logic, supervised by Nicola Gambino.
+I am a fourth year PhD student in the University of Manchester’s category theory group studying category theory and its relation to logic, supervised by Nicola Gambino.

 My research centres around topics in internal category theory, $2$-topos theory, type theory, constructive logic and the intersection of these things.